-In a company where the central purchasing organization is in operation for all purchasing activities which cover several plants and not just one particular Plant a centrally agreed contract can be used.
-Here option of creating contracts are for purchasing organization.
+In a company where the central purchasing organisation is in operation for all purchasing activities which cover several plants and not just one particular Plant a centrally agreed contract can be used.
+Here option of creating contracts are for purchasing organisation.

-All plants are assigned to Purchasing Organization and Plant is not specified until the contract release order is created.
+All plants are assigned to Purchasing Organisation and Plant is not specified until the contract release order is created.
 For all assigned plants you can release contract.